ilastik/ilastik.github.io/documentation/fiji_export/plugin.md

 # ilastik Fiji plugin

 This plugin allows you integrate ilastik with Fiji.
-The main functionality of the plugin is [import][docs-import]/[export][docs-export] to HDF5 format and running trained ilastik workflows from within Fiji.
+The main functionality of the plugin is [import][docs-import] and [export][docs-export] to HDF5 format and running trained ilastik workflows from within Fiji.

 HDF5 is a format that allows ilastik efficient block-wise processing of data.
 You will get the best performance in ilastik using this format.